googlegsa/sharepoint.v3/changes/db_impl/sharepoint/Build_ReadMe.txt

 6. From the command prompt, execute the build.xml using "ant" command.
 The 'connector-sharepoint.jar' will be created in the dist/jarfile directory

 To create user data store where all SharePoint groups/user memberships are stored, follow steps 7, 8, and 9:
+7. After registering the connector-manager on GSA, uncomment the below lines from applicationContext.property file and then specify values for all these properties. for example in case of MySQL data base: jdbc.datasource.type=mysql jdbc.datasource.mysql.url=jdbc:mysql://myserver/google_connectors jdbc.datasource.mysql.user=<username>
+jdbc.datasource.mysql.password=<encrypted password>
+Refer connector-manager wiki page http://code.google.com/p/google-enterprise-connector-manager/wiki/EncryptPassword to encrypt password.

 7. After registering the connector-manager on GSA, copy UserDataStoreConfig.properties file (comes along with the connector 2.6.9 jar) at the following location:
 $CATALINA_HOME\webapps\connector-manager\WEB-INF\connectors\sharepoint-connector

-You can also get UserDataStoreConfig.properties directly from com.google.enterprise.connector.sharepoint.sql package in the project source

-8. Specify values for all the properties in UserDataStoreConfig.properties.

-9. Copy all database specific JDBC implementation libraries under $CATALINA_HOME\webapps\connector-manager\WEB-INF\lib\.
+8. Copy all database specific JDBC implementation libraries under $CATALINA_HOME\webapps\connector-manager\WEB-INF\lib\.

 9. Proceed with the creation of connector instance on GSA.